NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload.md

 ![GDC Submission Portal Manifest Download](images/10-10-16_manifest_upload.png)
 <!---**GDC Submission Portal Manifest Download**--->

-**NOTE:** To download the full manifest click on the Download Manifest button on the home page of the project.
+**NOTE:** To download the full manifest click on the Download Manifest button on the home page of the project located just below the four status charts.

 A manifest can also be download from the transaction tab page of the submission project.
-More detailed information on the process can be found on the submission portal documentation page   the home page of the submitors project.
+More detailed information on the process can be found on the submission portal's documentation page   the home page of the submitors project.
 ![GDC Submission Portal Transaction Manifest Download]()
 <!---**GDC Submission Portal Transaction Manifest Download**--->